SahilGothoskar/Automation-of-on-screen-keyboard/README.md

    - needles: This directory will contain all the needles(PNG and JSON format file) which will be generated when the user perform testing by marking required area.

    **Execution**
-   - Executer i.e. the worker can be started from command line using following command:
+   - Executor i.e. the worker can be started from command line using following command:
    ```
       $ systemctl start openqa@workerN
    ```